Updated: Nov 14

-What is the Goldilocks Principle?
-And, why is it important to educators?
 The Goldilocks Principle is known globally and across industries as the “just right” concept.
-The origin stems from the fairy tale of the three bears and the tasting of the bowls of porridge of which one was too hot, one was too cold, and one was “just right.”
-In the literature it is also referenced as the “sweet spot” or “just enough.”
+The origin stems from the fairy tale of Goldilocks and the Three Bears.
+During Goldilocks' visit, she tasted three bowls of porridge of which one was too hot, one was too cold, and one was “just right.”
+She also found in trying out three chairs and three beds, a chair and a bed that were "just right."
+In the literature this concept is also referred to as the “sweet spot” or “just enough.”

 For educators, the Goldilocks Principle provides a strong framework for instructional design and teaching.
-It is particularly important when teaching online or pivoting across learning formats from face-to-face to emergency remote or hybrid.
+It is particularly important when teaching online or pivoting across learning formats from face-to-face to hybrid or emergency remote.
 The challenge is knowing how much is too much, too little or just right.

 A course that is front loaded with too much content in the first few weeks can result in early attrition.
-Complex activities or assignments that are not scaffolded or unclear can effect cognitive load.
+Complex activities or assignments that are not scaffolded or unclear can affect cognitive load.
 According to Sweller et al. (2019), “If cognitive load becomes too high, it hampers learning and transfer” (p.
 261).
 Too little content can lead to demotivation, boredom, disengagement, and affect academic progress.
-McThighe and Willis (2019) state students are likely to persist when learners are engaged at achievable levels of challenge and believe they can meet stated goals.
+McTighe and Willis (2019) state students are likely to persist when they are engaged at achievable levels of challenge and believe they can meet stated goals - just right.

-The Goldilocks Principle and the concept of “just right” is not new to education, particularly online education.
+The Goldilocks Principle and importance of interaction are not new to education, particularly online education.
 In 1989, Moore published an editorial on Three Types of Interaction: Learner-Content, Learner-Instructor, and Learner-Learner.
-The important role of interaction and learning is linked historically to many other renowned thought leaders such as Dewey (1916), Vygotsky (1972), and Kolb (1984).
-Today, advancements in technology and neuroscience reveal that the brain changes over a lifetime through our interactions and experiences, which is referred to as neuroplasticity.
+The connection between of interaction and learning is also linked historically to many other renowned thought leaders such as Dewey (1916), Vygotsky (1978), and Kolb (1984).
+Today, advancements in technology and neuroscience reveal the brain changes over a lifetime through our interactions and experiences, which is referred to as neuroplasticity.